Home / Our Services / Wrongful Termination Attorneys

 Los Angeles wrongful termination lawyers, such as Employee Rights Attorney Group, can help you prove your case.
 The type of circumstantial evidence that points to illegal/unlawful conduct varies in each situation.
 Among other factors, Courts pay attention to:

-- Is there a financial motive to continue with illegal practices?
-For example, employer prioritizes profit over safety.
+• Is there a financial motive to continue with illegal practices?
+For example, does the employer prioritize profit over safety?

 As attorneys that solely focus on employee rights; we know wrongful termination and have helped others that have lost jobs unfairly win their cases.